 |Deputy Prime Minister Pham Binh Minh speaks at the National Assembly’s Q&A session on June 6.

-Minh made the remark at the National Assembly’s Q&A session held on June 6.
+Deputy PM Minh made the statement at the National Assembly’s Q&A session which took place on June 6.